Mrpyutpi/PyutPack/README.md

 <p>We have picked out some trash songs to play on the menu.</p>
 <br>
 <h3>Music Discs</h3>
 <p>Our music discs are great.
-We replaced 13, 5, Otherside, Cat, Stal, Mellohi, and Mall so try listening to those.</p>
+We replaced 13, 5, Cat, Stal, Mellohi, and Mall so try listening to those.</p>
 <br>
 <h3>Various Things</h3>
 <p>We ruined a few other things in the game that you might find.
 We will update the pack and add more horrible stuff. :)</p>